 As we savored the heat of the tea and coffee, we peeled off a few of our outer layers.
 We ate reindeer stew and chocolate cake, held our hands over the flames, and tried to thaw ourselves.
 We exchanged stories with other travelers from around the world and even a few Tromso locals.

 Soon, it was time to head back to the city.
 As we drove back into Tromso, we talked about our adventure.
 Lance and I aren’t really dog people and really didn’t know what we would be getting into with dog sledding.
-But it turned out that the dogs of Tromso were one of the highlights of our trip.
+But it turned out that the dogs of Tromso were one of the highlights of our trip to Norway.